-As mum to four kids, I know first-hand how crazy, loud and sometimes stressful mealtimes can be.
+As a mum to four kids, I know first-hand how crazy, loud and sometimes stressful mealtimes can be.

 I want to reinforce the notion that meals are about more than what and how much the kids eat.
 They’re an important part of our family life.

-Help each other: this helps to give kids the heads up that it’s almost dinner time and teaches important life skills.
+This helps to give kids the heads up that it’s almost dinner time and teaches important life skills.
 Yes, it is often easier to do these tasks yourself but stick with it, it’ll pay off in the long-term, I hope!